2025 American League Wild Card Series: Game 2

 Ben Rice hit a two-run home run in the first inning of Game 2.

 In the bottom of the first inning, Ben Rice hit a two-run home run off Brayan Bello to give the Yankees a 2−0 lead.
 In the top of the third inning, Trevor Story hit a two-RBI single to score Jarren Duran and Ceddanne Rafaela, tying the game at 2−2.
 Bello only pitched 2 1/3 innings, giving up four hits and two runs while striking out zero batters.
 Trent Grisham scored on a two-out RBI single by Aaron Judge in the bottom of the fifth inning to give the Yankees a 3−2 lead.
 In the top of the sixth inning, Story hit a solo home run to tie the game at 3–3.
 Rodón pitched six innings, giving up four hits and three runs while striking out six batters.
-Yankees relief pitcher Fernando Cruz escaped a bases-loaded jam to end the bottom of the seventh inning after Story got out via a fly out to center field.
+Yankees relief pitcher Fernando Cruz escaped a bases-loaded jam to end the top of the seventh inning after Story got out via a fly out to center field.
 Austin Wells hit a two-out RBI single to score Jazz Chisholm Jr. in the bottom of the eighth inning.
 David Bednar got the save with a perfect inning as the Yankees got the victory, and even the series to force a winner-take-all Game 3.